khaled-hamam/design-patterns-explained/library/solid-principles/open-closed.md

 **Definition:**
 Software modules should be open for extension but closed for modification.

-- The modules should accept changes and extensions through adding new classes not by changing existing ones.
+- The modules should accept changes and extensions by adding new classes not by changing existing ones.
-- We can rely on abstractions instead of concrete classes to achieve this principle as we can implement infinite number of these abstractions without any problem.
+- We can rely on abstractions instead of concrete classes to achieve this principle as we can implement an infinite number of these abstractions without any problem.
 - Changes to the already existing code is not accepted.

 ## Example